-where you can present a problem and then a solution; an idea and its innovation; or a dilemma and how to find a way out.
-All in all, storytelling is the best way to present your message effectively without putting the audience in a spot.
+A place where you can present: a problem and then provide a solution; an idea and its innovation; or a dilemma and how to find a way out.
+All in all, storytelling is the best way to present your message effectively to both your existing and potential customers.
 In this John Lewis advertisement “Monty, the Penguin” you’ll get a gist of what storytelling is all about and how it is used to visually represent the feeling of love and sacrifice in friendship.
-It has all the ingredients of a good story — a brilliantly unique idea, befitting and promising characters, intriguing setting, smooth evolution of storyline, expressive sound track, and a captivating ending.
-You can watch it here.
+It has all the ingredients of a good story — a brilliant idea, befitting and promising characters, intriguing setting, smooth evolution of storyline, expressive sound track, and a captivating ending.

 Technically the holiday season excitement starts from Halloween and stays until Christmas.
 In between, there is Thanksgiving.
 During this time consumers are active in research, plus their buying habits quadruple.
-They are looking for options way before the start of the holidays, because they want to save time.
-Hence, it is very important for small businesses in particular to start marketing their products and services in advance and then continue the effort until the end of December.
+They are looking for options way before the start of the holidays, because they want to save time and prep for the occasions.
+Hence, it is very important for small businesses to start marketing their products and services in advance and then continue the effort until the end of December.

 To stand out from the crowd, you need to steer your focus towards things that matter to people.
 During Halloween and Thanksgiving up to Christmas – you aren’t simply demanding, but you are giving.
 You are channeling peoples’ emotions and feelings with things that are dear to them, with the aim to extract positive reactions from visitors, viewers, listeners or readers.

-Before moving ahead with the planning and consequently the execution of your marketing strategy this holiday season, you need to know some key things about how to use storytelling.
+Before moving ahead with the planning and the execution of your marketing strategy for holiday season, you need to know some key things about storytelling.

 Large companies and internationally recognized brands keep their brand identity consistent, and this is why people are able to recognize them.
 In all their promotional material during anytime of the year, they incorporate certain branding elements that tell the story of the brand and helps their audience differentiate brands.
 You should also do the same; it’s a fundamental step that will help you in characterizing your image.
 This way it will be easier for people to recognize you, your story and the message in it.

-You must have read about the recent transformation and controversy about Dunkin Donuts and Starbucks cups created for the holidays buzzing on social media.
+You must have read about the recent transformation and controversy about Dunkin Donuts and Starbucks cups created for the holidays.
 It has been an underrated attempt, and you must avoid such lame stunts.
 Remember that everything your business owns is a part of your brand’s identity.
 So be careful, because even the smallest things can harm your corporate image and your marketing efforts.

 In a conference John Bates, founder of Executive Speaking Success & Business Coaching, said “You’re not the hero of your talk, your audience is”.
 Holiday is for everyone; it is when you become selfless and you want to make others feel special.
 Hence, all your marketing activities should preferably be focused on your target market.
 Get insights: what do they like, dislike, hate, and love etc. Think like a friend or perhaps that crazy lover who wants to know everything about the girl.
 This sounds totally awkward, but you surely need to do thorough research.

-Uniqueness in your story will come when you know what kind of a story you want people to listen to.
+Uniqueness in your story will come when you know what kind of a story you want people to listen.
 You need to decide whether your story will revolve around tragedy or romance, and what will the mood be like, happy or sad.
 In making these crucial decisions, you can refer to the results of your market research.
 I personally enjoy fairytales that start with “once upon a time” and end with “…and they lived happily ever after”.
+Typical I know.
 However, not everyone likes such stories — some want to see or hear something that’s closer to real life.
-While I enjoy comedy, others may enjoy mystery or even musical.
-Tap into such insights about your audience and then come up with an idea.
+While I enjoy comedy, others may enjoy mystery or even a musical.
+Tap into such insights about your audience and then come up with a concept.

 The AIDA marketing model is always useful, although businesses and marketers don’t necessarily use this method now.
-At least they somewhat do but pretend that it’s outdated.
 While it’s an acronym for Attention, Interest, Desire and Action – modern developments incorporated satisfaction – and then some totally different ideas sprung, like the CAB and TIREA.
 However to be honest, the original one is basic and easily comprehensible plus workable.

 As a small business, you need to grab the attention of your target market, arouse interest, and instill the feeling of desire before expecting any action from them.
 Take things slowly and give time to your audience to grasp the message and then trust you enough to buy your products, or to be loyal to you.

-Every story needs a beginning, a plot with some challenges, and finally an interesting ending that generates thoughts in peoples’ minds.
-If you’re telling a story, then you should follow the storytelling structure.
+Every story needs a beginning, a plot with some challenges, a few characters with unique personalities and finally an interesting ending that generates thoughts in peoples’ minds or leads them to a reaction.
+When you’re telling a story, follow the structure of storytelling in marketing.

 Similar to a film or a novel, brand stories should follow the three-act structure — which includes: a) setting up a situation, b) adding conflict and tension, and c) proposing a resolution.
-However, there’s one exclusive point in business stories: an emphatic call to action.
+However, there’s one exclusive point in business stories: a call to action.

 J.J.
 Abrams is an American writer, producer, actor and director who is fascinated by the idea of a “mystery box” that he developed growing up.
 During a TED Talks conference, he shared that “mystery is more important than knowledge”, because when you don’t exactly know what’s inside the box then you’re “invoking wonder” and people become impatient to reveal things.
-Thus, when you’re telling a story, you must withhold information and doing this intentionally creates engagement.
-A teaser advertisement always makes audience think about what’s ahead.
-This is a good trick to cling existing and potential customers till you disclose more information.
+Thus, when you’re telling a story, you must withhold some information and doing this intentionally creates engagement.
+A teaser advertisement always makes audience think about what’s coming ahead.
+This is a good trick to cling the audience till you disclose more information.
 I, personally, love this idea of hide and seek.

 Watch Abrams entire talk on the subject here.